g8hh/the-tree-of-life/docs/milestones.md

 - id: **assigned automagically**.
 It's the "key" which the milestone was stored under, for convenient access.
 The milestone in the example's id is 0.

-Enable milestone popups by adding `milestonePopups: true` to the layer.
+Disaable milestone popups by adding `milestonePopups: false` to the layer.